Reconnect with your aliveness

 What brings people to this work?

 Some people arrive because they feel disconnected from aliveness—often experienced as a loss of energy, joy, pleasure, or play.
-Life may look full and successful on the outside, yet inside something feels undernourished or blocked.
+Life may look full and successful on the outside, yet inside something feels dull, undernourished, or blocked.

 Others arrive because they’re navigating complexity—transition, uncertainty, or change.
 They may not be thinking about aliveness at all.
-They simply know the old ways of being no longer work, and something new is trying to take shape.
+They simply sense that the old ways of being no longer work, and that something new is trying to take shape.

-There’s no single reason people come.
-What they tend to share is a readiness to pay closer attention to themselves and see what emerges
+There’s no single reason people arrive.
+What they tend to share is a quiet readiness to pay closer attention to themselves—and see what might emerge.

 About Stephen